Stackclash/5e-vault/5. Mechanics/Tables/Getting Into And Out Of Armor Donning And Doffing Armor.md

 obsidianUIMode: preview
 cssclasses: json5e-note
 tags:
   - compendium/src/5e/phb
+aliases:
-aliases: ["Getting Into and Out of Armor; Donning and Doffing Armor"]
+  - Getting Into and Out of Armor; Donning and Doffing Armor
 ---
 # Getting Into and Out of Armor; Donning and Doffing Armor
 *Source: Player's Handbook p.
 146. Available in the SRD and the Basic Rules.*